msgpo/Xiret/README.md

 # Xiret
-This application was written as the Windows Experience Index UI was removed in Windows 8.1.
-Version 1 was never published as open-source.
+This program was written as the Windows Experience Index UI was removed in Windows 8.1.
+Version 1 of this application was never published as open-source.
-Current version is RC stage 1.
-Some items are currently missing and will be uploaded when finished.

 ## Current build
 RC1 > RC2 (Development stage)

 ## Known Bugs
 1. Assessments can incorrectly log data, this is due to the way data is handled.
-Fixed for RC2.

 ## Key features
  - Clean and friendly UI